Dev-P-L/Tweet_Attribution_Stylometry/README.md

 ## This project is just in  preparation
-## It is about President Trump's tweets during previous election campaign:
+## It is about President Trump's tweets during previous election campaign.

+### Question
-## is it possible to separate tweets based on the device that sent them: Android or iPhone?
+Is it possible to separate tweets based on the device that sent them: Android or iPhone?

 ### Provisional content